 1. Is Java programming written in C or C++?

 Java programming code isn’t C or C++!
-It uses its own language, translated into bytecode for platform-agnostic execution.
-The Java Virtual Machine, often in C/C++ and Assembly, then interprets this bytecode into machine code.
+It uses its language, translated into bytecode for platform-agnostic execution.
+The Java Virtual Machine, often in C/C++ and Assembly, interprets this bytecode into machine code.
 Libraries and frameworks in various languages extend Java’s capabilities.
 Think of Java as a car with its own engine (code), relying on others (JVM and libraries) for a smooth ride, not simply built from C or C++.

-2. Is Java programming difficult to learn?
+2. Is Java programming challenging to learn?

 3. Where is Java programming in Cloud Computing?